MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_demo_setup.md

 1. On the **Devices** page, select **Turn on device onboarding** then select **Ok** to confirm.

-1. When prompted, select **OK** to confirm that device monitoring is being turned on.
+1. When prompted, select **OK** to confirm that device onboarding is being turned on.

 You have now enabled device onboarding and can start to onboard devices to be protected with Endpoint DLP policies.
 The process of enabling the feature might take up to 30 minutes.

-## Task 3 – Onboard a device for endpoint DLP
+## Task 5 – Onboard a device for endpoint DLP

-In this task, you'll onboard a Windows 11 device so it's ready to be protected by endpoint DLP policies.
+Insider Risk Management demos that use the risky browser usage template require at least one onboarded device to generate and surface related activity.
+Complete this task ahead of time so these scenarios work as expected during demos.

 1. Select **Settings** from the left sidebar.